kodendaal/kodendaal.github.io/_posts/2020-10-01-independent_project.md

   <img src="http://kodendaal.github.io/assets/ship_long_logo.png" alt="Ship Longitudinal Strength" style="width: 800px; height: auto;">
 </div>

-In this independent research project, I explored a critical aspect of ship design: the longitudinal strength of hulls, which is essential for preventing catastrophic failures like fracturing or sinking.
-The challenge I faced was the complex and time-consuming process of calculating this strength, which involves meticulously inputting up to 5000 individual weight items to model the vessel’s weight distribution.
-My goal was to streamline this process by applying a detailed sensitivity analysis to evaluate different weight distribution techniques and their impact on longitudinal strength parameters.

-I focused on three weight distribution techniques: approximate parabolic, point-wise grouping, and trapezoidal direct.
-Through a local one-at-a-time sensitivity analysis, I assessed how each method affects still water shear force and bending moment, adhering to a general accuracy requirement of ±10%.
-My initial findings showed that the parabolic approximation method did not meet the accuracy requirements.
-Consequently, I expanded the analysis to a large-scale case study with Damen Yachting, using real data to compare the techniques.

-The results revealed that both the grouping and trapezoidal methods performed well in handling longitudinal strength calculations.
-The trapezoidal method offered slightly better accuracy (0.22% and 0.35% improvements in shear and bending moment, respectively).
-Although the grouping method had lower accuracy (0.38% and 3.49% deviations), it was advantageous for academic purposes due to its superior weight input control.
-Notably, when distributed loads were simplified to individual point loads, the results deviated significantly from the baseline metrics.

-Using the local sensitivity methodology, I found that not grouping items resulted in a significant reduction in input time by 29.88% compared to full input scenarios.
-Additionally, two vessel verification studies confirmed further time reductions of 24.97% and 27.00%, with the accuracy of the elbow point metric varying only between 0.3% and 2.3% from fully detailed cases.
-Overall, my work demonstrated time savings of 30% to 25%, showcasing a substantial improvement in efficiency for ship hull design.

-This research highlights the potential for significant time and resource savings in ship design through effective weight distribution techniques and sensitivity analysis.
-By optimizing the weight input process, I was able to streamline the engineering process and enhance the accuracy of longitudinal strength calculations.
+Ever wonder what keeps a massive ship from snapping in two while it cruises through the ocean?
+Turns out, it’s all about **longitudinal strength**—the backbone of a ship’s structural integrity.
+In my independent research project, I set out to tackle one of the toughest challenges in ship design: streamlining the process of calculating this critical strength without sacrificing accuracy.
+And yes, it was as exciting as it sounds!

+---

+### The Problem: Weighty Calculations

+Calculating longitudinal strength isn’t a walk in the park.
+Imagine painstakingly inputting **up to 5000 individual weight items** just to figure out a ship’s weight distribution.
+It’s a tedious, time-consuming task, but absolutely essential for ensuring the ship won’t fracture or sink.
+My goal?
+To make this process faster and smarter without compromising accuracy.

+---

+### The Approach: Testing Weight Distribution Techniques

+I focused on three weight distribution techniques and tested their impact on **still water shear force** and **bending moment**—two key parameters in hull strength.
+Here’s what I explored:
+1. **Parabolic Approximation**: Quick but didn’t pass the accuracy test.
+2. **Point-Wise Grouping**: A great choice for academics with better weight input control but slightly lower accuracy.
+3. **Trapezoidal Direct Method**: The rockstar of the study with the best accuracy (0.22% and 0.35% improvements for shear and bending moments, respectively).

+Using a **local one-at-a-time sensitivity analysis**, I dived deep into how each method performed under different scenarios.

+---

+### The Big Find: Faster and Smarter Design

+Here’s where the magic happened.
+By simplifying weight distribution:
+- I cut **input time by nearly 30%!**
+- Two real-world vessel studies showed additional **time savings of 24.97% and 27%**.
+- Accuracy?
+The differences from fully detailed cases were minor, between **0.3% and 2.3%**, well within acceptable limits.

+What does this mean?
+You don’t need to model every tiny detail to get reliable results.
+Smarter grouping and streamlined methods can save both time and resources.

+---

+### Why It Matters

+This research proves that efficient weight distribution techniques can revolutionize ship design:
+- **Faster Calculations**: Time saved can be redirected to other critical design tasks.
+- **Enhanced Accuracy**: Even simplified methods deliver reliable results.
+- **Resource Savings**: Less time and effort mean lower costs and greater efficiency.

+---

+### A Look Ahead

+With these findings, shipbuilders and designers have the tools to make the engineering process smoother, faster, and just as reliable.
+Who knows?
+The next big yacht might just owe its sleek design to a more efficient weight input process!

+In the end, it’s all about making ship design less about the grunt work and more about innovation—and that’s something to celebrate. 🚢✨

 ---